mb84/RepData_PeerAssessment1/PA1_template.md

 ## 17568
 ```

 **Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.
-Do these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total daily number of steps?**
+Do these values differ from the estimates from the first part of the assignment?**